How Much Does Window Installation Cost In Green Oak?

 Reputation

-Spend time going through online reviews, checking the Better Business Bureau, and requesting local references.
-Review customer feedback to verify that the company regularly provides good workmanship and service.
-Avoid companies with complaints of poor or incomplete work.
+Spend time going through online reviews, verifying with the Better Business Bureau (BBB), and asking for local references.
+Review customer feedback to confirm that the company regularly provides good workmanship and customer service.
+Avoid companies with complaints of shoddy work or unfinished jobs.

 Process